Heart failure doesn’t mean your heart has stopped working. It just isn’t pumping blood as well as it should.

 - Your heart rate isn't controlled by beta-blockers or you can't take them

 Sacubitril/Valsartan (Entresto).
+This is the first FDA-approved medication in a new class of drugs called angiotensin receptor neprilysin inhibitors (ARNIs).
 Lowes says this combination of two heart drugs can shorten your time in the hospital.

 You’ll probably also keep taking other heart meds with this new treatment, but it can’t be used with ACE inhibitors.